 We monitor closely the delinquency of borrowing accounts as it is a key indicator of credit quality.
-An account is considered as delinquent when payment is not received on the due date.
-Any delinquent account, including a revolving credit facility (such as an overdraft) with limit excesses, is closely monitored and managed through a disciplined process by officers from business units and risk management function.
+An account is considered delinquent when payment has not been received by the payment due date.
+Any delinquent account, including a revolving credit facility (such as an overdraft) with limit excesses, is closely monitored and managed through a disciplined process by officers from business units and the risk management function.
 Where appropriate, such accounts are also subject to more frequent credit reviews.